AgentGA: Evolving Code Solutions in Agent-Seed Space: Extended Algorithm Details

 \paragraph{Continue ($n_p \geq 1$, configurable).} Review all visible parent experiment results.
 Study parent implementations to understand what worked.
 Build incrementally on successful approaches.
 In the configuration reported here, the prompt requests 5 experiments.
 The number of parents is configurable (default $n_p = 1$ in our experiments); the elite parent is always included, with additional parents sampled randomly from the elite pool. \begin{quote} \ttfamily Review ALL parent experiment results in Previous Experiments/\\ Identify top performing approaches by ROC-AUC\\ Study their implementations (feature engineering, models)\\ Build on successful patterns, run 5 experiments \end{quote}

 \paragraph{Jumpstart ($n_p = 1$ + external references).} Review elite parent plus optional reference materials from the Jumpstart folder (which may contain prior experiments, baselines, or feature-importance rankings).
 Ignore Jumpstart if current results already exceed it.
 In the configuration reported here, the prompt requests 5 experiments.
-The operator is implemented for completeness, but it was inactive in the reported experiments because \texttt{GA\_PROB\_JUMPSTART=0}.
-(Illustrative example only.) \begin{quote} \ttfamily Check Jumpstart/ folder for reference materials\\ Compare current best (0.821 ROC-AUC) with Jumpstart baseline (0.815)\\ Current results exceed Jumpstart, focus on parent experiments\\ Study parent feature engineering patterns\\ Run 5 experiments building on successful approaches \end{quote}
+The operator is implemented for completeness, but it was inactive in the reported experiments (\texttt{GA\_PROB\_JUMPSTART=0}); the excerpt below is illustrative only. \begin{quote} \ttfamily Check Jumpstart/ folder for reference materials\\ Compare current best (0.821 ROC-AUC) with Jumpstart baseline (0.815)\\ Current results exceed Jumpstart, focus on parent experiments\\ Study parent feature engineering patterns\\ Run 5 experiments building on successful approaches \end{quote}

 \paragraph{EDA ($n_p = 1$).} Explore the data first by writing and running custom analysis scripts via \texttt{run\_bash}, covering distribution analysis, correlation analysis, and missing-value patterns.
 Engineer features based on data insights.
 In the configuration reported here, the prompt requests 5 experiments. \begin{quote} \ttfamily Write and run custom EDA scripts via run\_bash:\\ Distribution analysis, correlation heatmap, missing values\\ Identify feature engineering opportunities from data patterns\\ Engineer features based on insights:\\ log transforms, interactions, binning\\ Run 5 experiments testing data-driven feature engineering \end{quote}